 One of my very favourite trips in recent years was my visit to Iceland, just over a year ago.
 While I was there, I was keeping an eye out to see if families were traveling with kids, and if I felt it was a destination my brood would enjoy.
 To my surprise there were a lot of families with children visiting Iceland, and very young children at that.
-With so much to see all over the country, I could see why families would take children there.
+With so much to see all over the country (and if you have arranged for a camper van rental, there is nothing stopping you from exploring the different parts of this beautiful country), I could see why families would take children there.

 Since that holiday in Iceland, I have felt a strong desire to go back and take the girls and my husband, and I really think they would all enjoy it.
 Iceland is simply stunning and the exciting landscapes experienced there lend itself so well to a real family adventure.
 The girls would love all the exploring and really enjoy the sense of being on another planet with it’s lunar type scenery.
 What would really get my husband excited about the trip would be the possibility of seeing the Game of Thrones film locations, so they would have to feature in our Iceland itinerary for this holiday.

 - The BEST Advice You’ll Ever Read About Driving In Iceland

 - Is It Worth Going To The Golden Circle In Iceland?

 My husband is a huge GoT fan, and one of the things that brings the show to life for him is the authentic locations.
 Iceland brings real meaning to the phrase ‘winter is coming’, and the actors don’t have to pretend it’s cold because Iceland does cold very well.
 The blizzards you see in the show are real, and the icicles on those beards are Iceland’s answer to sitting in make up for 3 hours.